Hyle-org/devhub-hyle/docs/developers/general-doc/transaction.md

 Basically a Proof transaction (unless when using recursion) prooves a single blob in a blob transaction.
 Thus, when sending a Blob Transaction with 2 blobs, you will need to send 2 proofs.

-Once all blobs are proven, the Blob Transaction can be **settled**, and all referenced contract's states be updated.
+Once all blobs are proven, the Blob Transaction is considered **settled**, and all referenced contract's states are updated.

 ## Example:
 For a token transfer, you sends a blob transaction with 2 blobs: